Ishmeetkour/prayog/README.md

 - **Project Discovery:** Users can easily search and browse through a wide variety of projects submitted by students.

+- **Workshops:** Users can find any future or past workshops.

 - **Student Authentication:** Validated registration and authentication system for students, ensuring data privacy.

-- **Comments and Feedback:** Users can leave comments and provide feedback on projects.

 - **Institute Panel:** Institute can manage student accounts, projects, and ensure the platform's integrity.